 Diagnostic Imaging Services

 The Imaging Department at the Purdue University Veterinary Teaching Hospital strives to be at the forefront of imaging technology.
-We have 5 faculty radiologists who are board certified Diplomates of the American College of Veterinary Radiology and we have five registered veterinary technicians/medical technologists.
+We have 3 faculty radiologists who are board certified Diplomates of the American College of Veterinary Radiology and/or Diplomate of hte European College of Veterinary Diagnostic Imaging.
+We have five registered veterinary technicians/medical technologists.
 Our department has numerous imaging modalities for the broad range of species seen at the Teaching Hospital.
 A technician is available 24 hours a day to provide emergency service and imaging support.